gogogarrett/Muscle/README.markdown

 Is a class that allows the div to expand to the full width of the browser, and has padding on both side to separate the content from the window as it is resized.
 This class is ideal for background images or colors that expand beyond the wrapper and span the full width of the browser.
 You can use multiple of these on your page to divide the content of your page up into different sections.

 **.row**
 Is a what you encapsulate your columns within.
-It centers them and defines the width as well as add a margin bottom to separate the contents of your rows.
+It centers them and defines a set width.

 **.col1, .col2, .col3, .col4, .col5, .col6, .col7, .col7, .col9, .col10, .col11, .col12**
 Are the classes for each column.
 They are to be used to layout the page in any combination you desire within a row that adds up to be twelve.